 In accordance with the rules outlined in Articles 5, 6, and 7 of this Circular, “direct investment account” refers to accounts in foreign currency or Vietnamese dong created by FDI businesses and foreign investors at recognized banks.

 Added under Circular 06, besides all companies that are considered as an Foriegn Invested Enterpresises, as defined above, foreign investors participating in Business Cooperation Contracts (BCCs) and foreign investors directly implementing PPP projects need to have a DICA.

 When is a DICA used?

-According to Circular 6, if a share transfer of an FDI company or a fund transfer for investment project is between a Vietnamese and a foreigner who is non-resident, the activity is required to go through a DICA, the transfer of funds must be done through a DICA.
-Investors can use DICA to receive capital, make payment of loans and transfer profits to foreign investors.
+According to Circular 6, if a share transfer of an FDI company or a fund transfer for an investment project is between a Vietnamese and a non-resident foreigner, the activity is required to go through a DICA.
+Investors can use DICA to receive capital, make payments for loans, and transfer profits.

 Documents that can be used to open a DICA can be one of these documents below:

-A foreign direct investment company that is on a stock exchange, or has no more than 51% ownership in a M&A transaction must close its DICA account.
-Exception applies when the DICA is only used for loan payments and open an Indirect Investment Account, also known as an IICA.
+A foreign-invested company that is on a stock exchange, or has no more than 51% ownership in an M&A transaction must close its DICA account unless that DICA account is only used for loan payments and open an Indirect Investment Account, also known as an IICA.
 Profits from indirect investment activities must be transferred through IICA as well.

 For the full text on circular 6 click here.